ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/1-2-3-go/index.md

         (b).
 Conduct and keep a record of a coin toss probability experiment.
 Keep track of at least 25 tosses.
     **Option B:** Complete both of the following:
         (a) Interview four adults in different occupations and see how they use measurement in their job.
         (b) Measure how tall someone is.
 Have them measure you.
+Complete in both inches and centimeters.
 3. Explore TWO options from A or B or C and complete ALL the requirements for those options.
 Keep your work to share with your counselor.
 The necessary information to make your calculations can be found in a book or on the Internet.
 (See the Helpful Links box for ideas.)
 You may work with your counselor on these calculations.
     A. Choose TWO of the following places and calculate how much you would weigh there.
         (1) On the sun or the moon